anu-act-health-covid19-support/patientpaths/design/design.md

 - **Full utilisation data** (i.e. a timeseries of the utilisation of each resource on each day) might be handy in some circumstances; especially as inputs to other modelling tools.

+# Interface notes

+There are two main interfaces:

+1. the "tell patientpaths what my health system looks like" interface

+2. the "what will happen in my health system under this particular disease scenario" interface

+Interface #2 is not dissimilar to what we built for the ACT-ANU taskforce MVP;
+it's interface #1 which is completely new (and in some ways is the more challenging part of the project, interface-wise).

+# Software notes

+Priorities:

+- no proprietary tools

+- no need for complicated statistical/stochastic elements in the "core" model;
+  sampling & estimating distributions can happen one level up the abstraction tree[^stochastic]

+- prefer plain text (inc. csv) to bespoke data formats, because the systems this will interact with will probably require those formats for data interchange anyway

+[^stochastic]:
+    there are pros & cons to this; the other option is to go full bayesian (which I'm not closed to) but it's probably better to do one or the other